ARRYTHEBEAST/HandsOnMachineLearningStudy/Chapter 4/Chapter4_notes.md

 Then instead of calculating partial derivatives individually of all feature.
 All the partial derivatives are calculated in one go using a 'gradient vector'.

-This formula involves calculations over the full training set at each gradient descent step.
+This formula involves calculations over the full training set at each gradient descent.

+### Mini-Batch Gradient Descent
+This is simmilar in fucntion to batch gradient descent, but here instead of using the full training dataset only the specified amount of data is used.
+This is the unique difference in this and the previous techniques.

+### Stochastic Gradient Descent:
+This implementaion of gradient descent involves using only one data point and estimating.
+This picks up ransom instance in the training set at every step and computes the gradients based only on that single instance.

+But due to the stochastic(random) nature.
+The regularity of the algotithm is very less.
+The model will not converge at a single point and it will keep jittering at the minima.

+Due to this nature however SGD has more chances to escape the local minima and find the global minima.